Redirects in cPanel

 without "Wild Card Redirect" - example.com/test/ redirects to example-test.com

-That's it.
-If any difficulties appear, please do not hesitate to contact us
+If having any difficulties please do not hesitate to contact us